chipsalliance/caliptra-sw/rom/dev/README.md

     - Validate the toc exactly like in cold boot.
     - We still need to make sure that the digest of the FMC which was stored in the data vault register at cold boot still matches the FMC image section.
+    - Store the minimum firmware SVN that has run since cold-boot in the data vault.
+    - Ratchet the hash chain if necessary.
   - If validation fails during ROM boot, the new RT image will not be copied from the mailbox.
 ROM will boot the existing FMC/Runtime images.
 Validation errors will be reported via the CPTRA_FW_ERROR_NON_FATAL register.